Axobot-org/Axobot/README.md

 - make mini games such as a crab
 - make server animations: voting and polling, rss feed tracking, roles reactions, partners managment etc
 - search for Minecraft game elements: blocks, entities, advancements, commands...
-- search for a book and manage your library

 and many other things, which the list is constantly evolving.